microsoft/terraform-provider-power-platform/docs/resources/solution.md

 ### Required

-- `environment_id` (String) Name of the environment where the solution is imported
+- `environment_id` (String) Id of the environment where the solution is imported
 - `solution_file` (String) Path to the solution file
 - `solution_name` (String) Unique name of the solution

 ### Optional

 - `settings_file` (String) Path to the settings file.
 The settings file uses the same format as pac cli.
-See https://learn.microsoft.com/en-us/power-platform/alm/conn-ref-env-variables-build-tools#deployment-settings-file for more details
+See <https://learn.microsoft.com/en-us/power-platform/alm/conn-ref-env-variables-build-tools#deployment-settings-file> for more details

 ### Read-Only